centreon/centreon-documentation/versioned_docs/version-24.04/graph-views/map-web-upgrade.md

 </TabItem>
 </Tabs>

+> When upgrading to version 24.04 and above, you have to upgrade MariaDB to version 10.11.
+See [Upgrading MariaDB](../upgrade/upgrade-mariadb.md).

 ## Update through the interface

 Log on to the Centreon web interface and go to `Administration > Extension >